luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 -------------

 First, download a repository package from `here <https://github.com/luxonis/depthai/archive/refs/heads/main.zip>`__ and then unpack the archive to a directory of preference.
-Next open a terminal session in this directory.
+Next, open a terminal session in this directory.

 From git
 --------